Klášterec nad Orlicí: Sights

 The Church of the Holy Trinity is a valuable example of a rural church.
 It was founded at the end of the 13th century and rebuilt in the late Gothic style in 1452–1453.
-Later it was modified in Renaissance and Baroque styles.
+Later it was modified in the Renaissance and Baroque styles.
 The church complex also includes a late Baroque ossuary from 1793, an enclosure wall, and a calvary from 1799.